 Q14 What scholarships are available at the Faculty of Music?

 A14 There are no full fee scholarships available.

 Q15 I cannot come to the Faculty Open Days.
 Is it possible to visit at any other time?

-A15 The Faculty Open Days – on 28 and 29 June and 20 September 2017 – offer a unique opportunity to meet with tutors at all the colleges admitting students to read Music, but much information can also be obtained online.
-The University also offers the Admissions i service, available to visitors to the City.
+A15 The Faculty Open Days – on 28 and 29 June and 15 September 2018 – offer a unique opportunity to meet with tutors at all the colleges admitting students to read Music, but much information can also be obtained online.

 Q16 Do you run Summer Schools?

 A16 The Faculty of Music participates in the University’s UNIQ Summer School, which offers an academic programme in Music to sixth-formers each July.
 Find out more about UNIQ here.

 Q17 I find the college system confusing.
 Can you explain what this means for a music student?

 A17 The collegiate system can seem baffling to prospective students, but it is one of Oxford’s great strengths.
 The colleges are more than halls of residence: they are communities of academics, graduate students and undergraduates who interact with one another across subject areas to create the exciting environment which young musicians find so stimulating.
 It is important to realise, however, that each college is not a sealed unit.
 An undergraduate is part of a close-knit tutor group under the academic supervision and pastoral care of a college Tutor, and has the opportunity to participate in the musical life (instrumental and choral) of their college; at the same time our students are part of the University-wide musical community centred on the Faculty of Music.